 Figure 1a) presents three leaves with a homogeneous color.
 We consider the content of these leaves as being as pure as possible, to get a first set of three reference spectra.
-These three spectra distinguish clearly from each other: the green spectrum of Fig. 1b) is the one of chlorophyll, also represented in [15], the yellow one is the spectrum of carotenoid, which bears high values in the yellow and orange wavelengths, the red spectrum is the one of the anthocyanin.
+These three spectra distinguish clearly from each other: The green spectrum of Fig. 1b) is the one of chlorophyll, also represented in (AK.
+Mahlein et al., 2005), the yellow one is the spectrum of carotenoid, which bears high values in the yellow and orange wavelengths, the red spectrum is the one of the anthocyanin.
 Indeed the red color of the leaf in Fig. 1a) is characteristic of this phenolic compound, that young leaves produce to protect themselves from UV rays.